Prime Minister of the Philippines: Powers and duties

 In Section 16, it was also mentioned that all powers previously vested by the 1935 Constitution of the Philippines to the president of the republic shall be transferred to the prime minister unless the National Assembly provides those.
 This includes the power of the prime minister to sign and create treaties and foreign agreements as well as appointment of ambassadors and consuls with the permission of the Commission on Appointments.

 However, upon the amendments to the 1973 Constitution in 1981, which created a so-called modified parliamentary form of government, which has some sorts of semi-presidentialism, to be patterned after that in Peru, most of the executive powers held by the prime minister were restored to the president, who would be directly elected by the people and has complete control over the ministries as chief executive, the one that would determine the national and foreign policies of the country and who commands the armed forces.
 The president retains the right to issue decrees with the force of law at any time pursuant to Amendment No. 6 to the said Constitution, ratified in 1976.
 The prime minister was still retained as the head of the Cabinet, but his power was relegated to supervising the ministries.
 The prime minister will be elected by the majority of all the members of the Batasang Pambansa, upon nomination of the president.
 The prime minister is responsible, alongside the Cabinet, before the Batasang Pambansa for a program of government that has to be approved first by the president.

 Under Executive Order No. 708 issued on July 27, 1981, the powers of the prime minister were expanded, especially in relation to supervising such ministries.
 The prime minister was mandated to take charge and management of the day-to-day and details of administration of the government, to coordinate the activities of the ministries and to act on all matters delegated by the president without indicating the sentence, "By the Authority of the President."
 In 1984, the prime minister was also mandated to head a Cabinet Standing Committee created to assist the president in his functions, whenever he may prescribe and as chairman of the committee, he was made as its executive officer to carry out its decisions and actions.

+The defunct 1973 Constitution provides the following oath or affirmation for the president and vice president-elect which must be taken before they enter into office:

+"I, (name), do solemnly swear [or affirm], that I will faithfully and conscientiously fulfill my duties as Prime Minister [or Deputy Prime Minister] of the Philippines.
+Preserve and defend its Constitution, execute its laws, do justice to every man, and consecrate myself to the service of the Nation.
+So help me God."
+[In case of affirmation, last sentence will be omitted.]